Skip to main content

 What taxes can I pay through my mikrorachunek?

-PIT, CIT, and VAT are the main ones.
-Since October 2025, the list also includes gaming tax (POG), certain surcharges, and other budget receivables[8].
+PIT, CIT, and VAT are the main ones, in all their forms.
+Since October 2025, the list also includes the solidarity surcharge, gaming tax (POG), and several other budget receivables6.
+PCC, excise duty, inheritance tax, and property tax do not go through it.

 How do I find my mikrorachunek number?

-Use the official generator at podatki.gov.pl[2].
+Use the official generator at podatki.gov.pl1.
 Enter your PESEL or NIP and the tool returns your number instantly.
-You can also use our mikrorachunek generator.
+You can also use our Mikrorachunek Generator.

 Is this tool the same as the government generator?

-No. The government generator creates your mikrorachunek from a PESEL or NIP[2].
+No. The government generator creates your mikrorachunek from a PESEL or NIP1.
 This checker does the reverse: it takes an existing number and verifies whether it is valid.

 What should I do if a number fails the check?